-The LMS Computer Science Colloquium is an annual day of themed talks on a topical issue at the interface of mathematics and computer science, usually held in November at De Morgan House, London.
+The LMS Computer Science Colloquium includes themed talks on a topical issue at the interface of mathematics and computer science.
 It is organised by the LMS Computer Science Committee.
 The event is aimed at PhD students and post-docs, although others are welcome to attend.
-The event is free for students and £5 for others, which is payable on the day.

 This year the event took place on 17th November 2021 via Zoom, with the theme Mathematical Foundations for Machine Learning.
 The speakers were:

 On generalisation and learning: a (condensed) primer on PAC-Bayes, followed by News from the PAC-Bayes frontline

 PAC-Bayes is a generic and flexible framework to address generalisation abilities of machine learning algorithms.
 It leverages the power of Bayesian inference and allows to derive new learning strategies.
 I will briefly present the key concepts of PAC-Bayes and highlight a few recent contributions from my group.

 The Complexity of Gradient Descent: CLS = PPAD ∩ PLS